December 03, 2018

 At least 37 million adults snore on a regular basis, according to the National Sleep Foundation.
-And it turns out there are different types of snoring — snoring to the extent that you stop breathing or, obstructive sleep apnea (OSA), is a serious health threat that puts you at risk for heart disease and stroke.
+And it turns out there are different types of snoring.
+Snoring to the extent that you stop breathing – known as obstructive sleep apnea – is a serious health threat that puts you at risk for heart disease and stroke.

 In fact, sleep apnea increases the risk of heart attack or death by 30 percent over only a four- to five-year period.
 The interference on the body’s breathing process raises blood pressure and, over time, can wear out the heart.
 New research found that women are more at-risk for sleep-apnea-related heart problems than men.

-Karen Shaver, a registered nurse in Valencia, Pennsylvania, experienced firsthand sleep apnea's strain on her heart, HEALTH reported:
+Karen Shaver, a registered nurse in Valencia, Butler County, north of Pittsburgh, experienced firsthand sleep apnea's strain on her heart, HEALTH reported:

 Researchers pulled data from 4,877 participants via the international health resource, the UK Biobank, which is open to researchers and follows the health and well-being of 500,000 volunteer participants.
 They presented their findings in late-November at the annual meeting of the Radiological Society of North America.

 "Our analysis showed that in both genders of the OSA and snoring groups there was an increase in left ventricular mass, meaning that the walls of the heart's main pumping chamber are enlarged, making the heart work harder," said Dr. Adrian Curta, radiology resident at Munich University Hospital in Germany, lead author of the study.